unwired/pypacker/README.md

 ## Misc related
 - Assemblation of TCP/UDP streams can be done by tshark using pipes with "-i -" and "-z follow,prot,mode,filter[,range]"
+- Chosing the right "lowest layer" when reading capture files: Open the file eg w/ wireshark and look at the packet details for the data link layer.
+Most times this will probably be Ethernet II which can be parsed w/ layer12.ethernet.Ethernet.
+  When capturing eg via wiresharks/tsharks "-i any" option, this will lead to Linux cooked capture represented by layer12.linuxcc.LinuxCC.